tinusaur/guides/README.md

-The Tinusaur Project Guides Repository
+The Tinusaur Project - Guides Repository

-The dics are located at [https://tinusaur.github.io/](https://tinusaur.github.io/)
+The docs are located at: [https://tinusaur.github.io/](https://tinusaur.github.io/)